Transportation in Pittsburgh: Pittsburgh International Airport

 The city is primarily served by Pittsburgh International Airport in suburban Findlay Township, Pennsylvania, formerly a hub and key focus city for US Airways.

-Pittsburgh is also served by other area airports.
+Other area airports also serve Pittsburgh.
 General aviation is served by the Allegheny County Airport.
 Its terminal is of a 1920s art-deco design.
 It once hosted Charles Lindbergh and handles 139,000 private and corporate-jet flights a year.

 A secondary reliever airport is in the eastern suburb of Latrobe, Pennsylvania.
-Over the last few decades the Arnold Palmer Regional Airport has been served by 2-3 daily flights from US Airways, Northwest Airlines/Delta Air Lines, and presently Spirit Airlines, as well as serving as a general aviation hub for east hills communities.
+Over the last few decades, the Arnold Palmer Regional Airport has been served by 2-3 daily flights from US Airways, Northwest Airlines/Delta Air Lines, and presently Spirit Airlines, as well as serving as a general aviation hub for east hills communities.